Mac & cheese is my go-to “lazy” meal when I don’t feel like planning ahead.

 - 1/2 tsp Garlic Powder

-- Salt & Pepper to Taste
+- 1/4 tsp Salt & Pepper

 - Bring water to boil in a small saucepan and add your chickpea pasta.
 Cook based on the instructions on the package, as different shapes sometimes require different cook times.

-- Mix everything together, transfer to a bowl, and enjoy!
+- Add to a bowl and enjoy!

-- I love "Silk Protein" as my milk here not only for the added protein, but the flavor & thickness.
+- I use Silk Protein as my milk here not only for the added protein, but the flavor & thickness.
 If you want to use another milk, I would stick with cashew or coconut milk.
 Almond milk may still work, but it's typically not as thick and rich as the other two.